metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/gatekeeper.md

   - When set to `true`, they will need to go through the Gatekeeper Network again to mint another NFT.
   - When set to `false`, they will be able to mint another NFT until the Gateway Token expires naturally.

-{% dialect-switcher title="Set up a Candy Machine using the Gatekeeper guard" %}
+{% dialect-switcher title="Set up a Core Candy Machine using the Gatekeeper guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}